greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_FOREIGN_DATA_WRAPPER.html.md

 :   Change the foreign-data wrapper's options. `ADD`, `SET`, and `DROP` specify the action to perform.
 If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique.
 Greenplum Database validates names and values using the foreign-data wrapper's validator function, if any.

 OWNER TO new\_owner
-:   Specifies the new owner of the foreign-data wrapper.
+:   Specifies the user name of the new owner of the foreign-data wrapper.
 Only superusers can own foreign-data wrappers.

 RENAME TO new\_name
 :   Specifies the new name of the foreign-data wrapper.